Xilinx/Vitis_Libraries/sparse/docs/src/benchmark/spmv_double.rst

 Profiling
 =========

-The SPMV double precision design is validated on Alveo U280 board at 256 MHz frequency.
+The SPMV double precision design is validated on AMD Alveo |trade| U280 board at 256 MHz frequency.
 The hardware resource utilizations are listed in the following table.

 .. table:: Table 1 Hardware resources for SPMV double precision design